aeon-toolkit/aeon-admin/gsoc/gsoc-2025-projects.md

 Time series forecasting plays a crucial role in numerous domains, including finance, healthcare, energy, and climate science.
-This project aims to integrate deep learning-based time series forecasting models into aeon.
-By leveraging state-of-the-art architectures such as Transformers [1], Temporal Convolutional Networks (TCNs) [2], and Long Short-Term Memory (LSTM) [3] networks, the project will enhance aeon's forecasting capabilities.
-The goal is to provide scalable, efficient, and user-friendly deep learning models tailored for time series applications, expanding aeon's functionality and usability for researchers and practitioners.
+This project aims to integrate deep learning-based time series forecasting models into `aeon`.
+By leveraging state-of-the-art architectures such as Transformers [1], Temporal Convolutional Networks (TCNs) [2], and Long Short-Term Memory (LSTM) [3] networks, the project will enhance `aeon`'s forecasting capabilities.
+The goal is to provide scalable, efficient, and user-friendly deep learning models tailored for time series applications, expanding `aeon`'s functionality and usability for researchers and practitioners.

 ### Required Skills

 - Python 3
 - Experience with TensorFlow or PyTorch for building and training deep learning models.
 - Git and Github

+Optional but useful skills:
 - Basic knowledge about Time Series Forecasting is appreciated

 ### Expected Outcome(s)